-The IEA Clean Coal Centre has two categories of membership:
+The IEA Clean Coal Centre has two categories of participants:

-Current member countries are: Australia (comprising the government and the Australian Coal Industry Consortium), the European Commission, Germany, Italy, Japan, Poland, South Africa, and the USA.
+Current contracting parties are: Australia, the European Commission, Germany, Italy, Japan, Poland, South Africa, and the USA.

-Current sponsors are: Anglo American, Banpu, BHEL, Beijing Research Institute of Coal Chemistry (BRICC), Doosan Babcock (UK), Dubai Electricity and Water Authority (DEWA) GE power (UK), Greenbank Group (UK), Electric Power Planning and Engineering Institute (EPPEI) of China, and SUEK.
+We have a range of sponsors.
+They are: Anglo American, BHEL, Beijing Research Institute of Coal Chemistry (BRICC), Electric Power Planning and Engineering Institute (EPPEI) of China, and SUEK.

 Information about each of our members can be found in the membership directory.

-The 18 members of the IEA Clean Coal Centre represent a wide range of interests.
-Most, but not all, of the member countries are members of the OECD.
-The majority of the sponsor organisations are from non-OECD countries.
-The sponsors include utilities, coal companies, equipment and services suppliers and research organisations.
+Our membership has a range of depth and character which means there is a great networking potential within the IEA Clean Coal Centre.
+While most, but not all, of the contracting parties belong to the OECD, the sponsor organisations are primarily from non-OECD countries, and includes include utilities, coal companies, equipment and services suppliers and research organisations.